isayevlab/Auto3D_pkg/README.md

 ```
 ## Optional Denpendencies Installation
 By installing Auto3D with the above minimum dependencies, you can use Auto3D with RDKit and [AIMNET](https://github.com/aiqm/aimnet) as the isomer engine and optimizing engine, respectively.
-Two additional optimizing engines are available: ANI-2x and ANI-2xt, which can be installed by:
+Two additional optimizing engines are available: ANI-2x and ANI-2xt, which can be installed by (ANI-2xt will be incorporated into the `TorchANI` package soon):
 ```{bash}
 conda activate auto3D
 conda install -c conda-forge torchani
 ```
 One additional isomer engine is availabel: OpenEye toolkit.
 It's a commercial software from [OpenEye Software](https://www.eyesopen.com/omega).
-It can be iinstalled by
+It can be installed by
 ```{bash}
 conda activate auto3D
 conda install -c openeye openeye-toolkits